axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.8.md

 - `--worker-threads`

-    Sets the number of worker threads {{% param "product.ose" %}} can use, including the main {{% param "product.ose" %}} thread.
-Note that certain operations in {{% param "product.ose" %}} can use threads that are not limited by this option.
-This setting has effect only when {{% param "product.ose" %}} is running in multithreaded mode.
-Available only in {{% param "product.ose" %}} 4 F1 and later.
-See `The {{% param "product.ose" %}} 7 Administrator Guide` for details.
+    Sets the number of worker threads {{% param "product.abbrev" %}} can use, including the main {{% param "product.abbrev" %}} thread.
+Note that certain operations in {{% param "product.abbrev" %}} can use threads that are not limited by this option.
+This setting has effect only when {{% param "product.abbrev" %}} is running in multithreaded mode.
+Available only in {{% param "product.abbrev" %}} 4 F1 and later.
+See `The {{% param "product.abbrev" %}} 7 Administrator Guide` for details.

 ## Files